 Diet directly influences brain health.
-"The brain represents about 2% of our body weight, but it consumes about 20% of all of our calories...[essentially] the brain uses more calories than any other organ in our body."2 Thus, t^{The} Brain needs adequate nutrition to function and ensure a vibrant, sharp and youthful mind, so increase your levels of vitamin D, B12 and folate during winter monthsbring some awareness of the right foods to nurture and support your brain.
+"The brain represents about 2% of our body weight, but it consumes about 20% of all of our calories...[essentially] the brain uses more calories than any other organ in our body."2 Thus, the brain needs adequate nutrition to function and ensure a vibrant, sharp and youthful mind, so bring some awareness of the right foods to nurture and support your brain.
 Some suggestions:

-- Avocados have healthy monounsaturated fats, which provide excellent energy for the brain, and avoid the problems associated with simple carbohydrates or saturated fats. - Eat green leafy vegetables, such as kale, spinach, collards, and broccoli are rich in brain-healthy nutrients like vitamin K, lutein, folate, and beta carotene, which promote healthy brain function by reducing inflammation and improving cognitive performance.
-Also, magnesium is an important mineral in leafy greens, which helps relax the body by lowering blood pressure and the effects of stress.
-Specifically, broccoli is a cruciferous vegetable that contains antioxidant compounds that have been linked to reduced inflammation, which protect the nervous system and reduce the burden of pervasive diseases on the body, and improved brain health.

-- Fatty fish, such as salmon, cod, canned light tuna, and pollack, are abundant sources of omega-3 fatty acids.
-These, healthy unsaturated fats that have been linked to improved memory, mood regulation, and reduced risk of cognitive decline due to their ability to lower levels of a protein that forms damaging clumps in the brains of people with Alzheimer's disease.
+- Avocados have healthy monounsaturated fats, which provide excellent energy for the brain, and avoid the problems associated with simple carbohydrates or saturated fats. - Green leafy vegetables, such as kale, spinach, collards, and broccoli are rich in brain-healthy nutrients like vitamin K, lutein, folate, and beta carotene.
+They promote healthy brain function by reducing inflammation and also improve cognitive performance.
+Magnesium is another important mineral in leafy greens.
+It helps relax the body by lowering blood pressure and the effects of stress.
+Specifically, broccoli is a cruciferous vegetable that contains antioxidant compounds that have been linked to reduced inflammation, which protects the nervous system and reduces the burden of pervasive diseases on the body, and improved brain health. - Fatty fish, such as salmon, cod, canned light tuna, and pollack, are abundant sources of omega-3 fatty acids.
+These healthy unsaturated fats have been linked to improved memory, mood regulation, and reduced risk of cognitive decline due to their ability to lower levels of a protein that forms damaging clumps in the brains of people with Alzheimer's disease.
 Furthermore, tuna contains the amino acid tyrosine, which helps create two of the main neurotransmitters in the brain: dopamine and norepinephrine.
-Tuna also contains high concentrations of creatine, which facilitates the entry of water into the brain and muscle cells to prevent dehydration. - Vitamin B12 can be found in foods such as meat, fish, cheese, and eggs. - Take a daily Vitamin D supplement. - Flavonoids, the pigments that give berries their brilliant colors, also help improve memory.
+Tuna also contains high concentrations of creatine, which facilitates the entry of water into the brain and muscle cells to prevent dehy- - Vitamin B12 can be found in foods such as meat, fish, cheese, and eggs. - Take a daily Vitamin D supplement. - Flavonoids, the pigments that give berries their brilliant colors, also help improve memory.
 Specifically, the flavonoids in blueberries are neuroprotective and have been shown to increase neuroplasticity and cerebral blood flow.
 Blueberries can help protect the brain from oxidative stress and inflammation, so try to eat some daily! - Coffee and tea have been shown to improve overall mental function. - Nuts have protein and healthy fats, especially walnuts.
-They can also help improve memory.
+They can also help im-

-- Egg yolks contain choline, which is an essential nutrient that produces acetylcholine, which "is a neurotransmitter that is very important for the parasympathetic nervous system, and important for memory."3 - Turmeric spice contains curcumin, which has multiple mechanisms to support brain health due to its anti-inflammatory effects. - o Ginger is another spice, which has potent anti-inflammatory effects shown to enhance cognitive function.
+- prove memory. - Egg yolks contain choline, which is an essential nutrient that produces acetylcholine, which "is a neurotransmitter that is very important for the parasympathetic nervous system, and important for memory."3 - Turmeric spice contains curcumin, which has multiple mechanisms to support brain health due to its anti-inflammatory effects. - Ginger is another spice, which has potent anti-inflammatory effects shown to enhance cognitive function.
 It also protects the neurons of the brain against oxidative stress that underpin various neurodegenerative diseases, which break down the brain's functioning. - Ginkgo biloba enhances memory and cognitive function as it improves blood flow to the brain.
-It also protects brain cells from oxidative damage. - Fermented foods, such as kimchi, kefir, kombucha, sauerkraut and yogurt may beneficial to the brain because the brain and the digestive system communicate through both the nervous and the immune systems.
+It also protects brain cells from oxidative damage. - Fermented foods, such as kimchi, kefir, kombucha, sauerkraut and yogurt may be beneficial to the brain because the brain and the digestive system communicate through both the nervous and the immune systems.
 Improving the bacteria in the gut plays a role in improving brain functioning.